Skills and knowledge for food handlers

 • in-house training sessions

-• on-the-job training under more experienced staff members
+• on-the-job training from more experienced food handlers

 • providing SOPs for staff to follow